Fletcher3195/SinglePageSite/readme.md

 ### Installing

 * Download the files or do a git clone
-* Open webpage in the editor of your choice (I reccomend VS Code).
+* Open webpage in the editor of your choice (I recommend VS Code).
 * Open the html file in a webpage to see your changes.

 ## Help